|

 - Arrive in Rio.

-- Transfer to hotel on Rio's world-famous
+- Transfer to Sofitel Hotel on Rio’s renowned Copacabana Beach

 - Lunch on your own at the hotel.